rubiefawn/remedy/docs/core.md

 The angry status represents extreme frustration or hatred that clouds one’s thinking.

 -  An angry creature suffers threat on all Intuition-based ability rolls.

+>[!NOTE]
--  The angry status can be gained more than once.
+The angry status can be gained more than once.

 ### Blinded